im-tomu/fomu-workshop/docs/icestudio.rst

 to use the Design Under Test (DUT) as a black box.

 Open ``Blinky_BoardTop.ice`` from `Icestudio <https://juanmard.github.io/icestudio/>`_
-and use the buttons on the botton:
+and use the buttons at the botton:

 .. image:: _static/icestudio/blinky_steps.png
    :width: 600 px